-and therefore the slope $\frac{p}{q}$ on $K$ corresponds to the slope $(\frac{p}{q}-l)^{-1}$ on $K_0$.
-Hence the interval $(-a,b)$ is identified with a neighbourhood $U_1$ of $-\frac{1}{l}\subset \overline{\matQ}$.
-It follows by the proof of \cite[Theorem~1.1]{S} when $L$ is the Whitehead link and by the proof of Theorem \ref{thm: main theorem} when $L$ is any other fibered hyperbolic two-bridge link that for every integer $l\in \matZ$ and every neighbourhood $U$ of $-\frac{1}{l}\subset \overline{\matQ}$ there exists a slope $r\in U$ such that for every non-meridional slope $r'$ on $P$ there is a coorientable taut foliation on $E_L$ intersecting the boundary tori in circles of slopes $r$ and $r'$ respectively.
-If we denote by $K'$ the result of two-bridge replacement on $K$, then $E_{K'}=E_K\cup_{\varphi} E_L$, where $\varphi$ is the restriction of $\phi$ to the boundary of the solid torus $V$.
-By choosing a slope $ r\in U_1$ guaranteed by the previous observation we are able to find for each non-meridional slope $r'$ in $E_{K'}$ taut foliations $\mathcal{F}$ on $E_K$ and $\mathcal{F}'$ on $E_L$ that can be glued along $\varphi$ to define a coorientable taut foliation in $E_{K'}$ intersecting the boundary in parallel curves of slope $r'$.
-By capping off with meridional discs, these foliations extend to the surgeries on $K'$. \item When $\mathcal{L}=K_1\sqcup \dots \sqcup K_d$ is a fibered link with multiple components and positive genus we can proceed in analogous way.
+By choosing a slope $ r\in U_1$ guaranteed by the previous observation we are able to find for each non-meridional slope $r'$ in $E_{K'}$ taut foliations $\mathcal{F}$ on $E_K$ and $\mathcal{F}'$ on $E_L$ that can be glued along $\varphi$ to define a co-orientable taut foliation in $E_{K'}$ intersecting the boundary in parallel curves of slope $r'$.
+By capping off with meridional discs, these foliations extend to the surgeries on $K'$. \item When $\mathcal{L}=K_1\sqcup \dots \sqcup K_d$ is a fibered link with multiple components and positive genus we can proceed in an analogous way.
 Let $S$ denote the fiber surface for $\mathcal{L}$.
 By intersecting $S$ with the boundaries of tubular neighbourhoods of the knots $K_1,\dots, K_d$ we obtain longitudes $\lambda^S_1,\dots \lambda^S_d$.
 We use them to define meridian-longitude bases for the components of $\mathcal{L}$ and to identify slopes on the exterior of $\mathcal{L}$ with $\overline{\matQ}^d$.
-It follows by \cite[Theorem~1.1]{KR1} that for every multislope $(r_1,\dots, r_d)$ in a neighbourhood of $0\in \overline{\matQ}^d$ there exists a coorientable taut foliation in the exterior of $\mathcal{L}$ intersecting the boundary tori in parallel curves of slopes $r_1,\dots, r_d$ respectively.
-The statement now follows by applying to each component of $\mathcal{L}$ the same reasoning as in the previous case, where we never made use of the fact that $\lambda_K$ was the canonical longitude of $K$. \end{itemize} This concludes the proof \end{proof}
+It follows by \cite[Theorem~1.1]{KR1} that for every multislope $(r_1,\dots, r_d)$ in a neighbourhood of $0\in \overline{\matQ}^d$ there exists a co-orientable taut foliation in the exterior of $\mathcal{L}$ intersecting the boundary tori in parallel curves of slopes $r_1,\dots, r_d$ respectively.
+The statement now follows by applying to each component of $\mathcal{L}$ the same reasoning as in the previous case, where we never made use of the fact that $\lambda_K$ was the canonical longitude of $K$. \end{itemize} This concludes the proof. \end{proof}

 Two-bridge replacement generalises Whitehead doubling and we emphasise the following corollary.